Shark Tale: Release

 The Piazza San Marco in Venice a day before the film's world premiere, where it was projected on the world's largest inflatable movie screen.

 Shark Tale was initially scheduled for release on November 5, 2004, but was later moved up to October 1.
 This shift was reportedly made to avoid competition with Pixar's The Incredibles, which was released on the same weekend.
 The film had its worldwide premiere on September 10, 2004, in Piazza San Marco in Venice, Italy.
 Screening as part of the Venice Film Festival, it marked the first time that Piazza San Marco was closed for a premiere of a major feature film.
-The film was projected on the largest inflatable screen in the world, measuring more than six stories tall and over 3,900 sqft.
-It required 20,000 cuft of air to inflate and more than 50 tons of water for stabilization.
-The premiere was attended by 6,000 visitors, including Will Smith, Angelina Jolie, Robert De Niro, and Michael Imperioli.
+The film was projected on the largest inflatable screen in the world, measuring more than six stories tall and over 3900 ft2.
+It required 20000 ft3 of air to inflate and more than 50 tons of water for stabilization.
+The premiere was attended by 6,000 visitors, including Will Smith, Angelina Jolie, Robert De Niro and Michael Imperioli.
 Jeffrey Katzenberg, the executive producer of the film, explained that they "wanted to find a unique way to introduce this movie to the world.
 We needed a big idea. ...
 More than anything, we are in showbusiness.
 This is the show part."